 To upgrade Oracle Text, use this procedure to identify and copy required files from your existing Oracle home to the new release Oracle home.
 Complete this task after you upgrade Oracle Database.

-CTXSYSsystem privileges for the earlier release database.
+CTXSYSsystem privileges for the upgraded database.

 sqlplus / as sysdba connected SQL> @?/ctx/admin/ctx_oh_files